octavator/CoachLab/README.md

 # Clab

-**TODO: Add description**

 ## Server

-Server runs on port 4001 in http in local dev and in https on port 443 in deployed environment (preprod and production) Environment is defined in config file
+Server runs on port 8080 in http in local dev and in https on port 443 in deployed environment (preprod and production) Environment is defined in config file

 ## Installation